How Likely is it That My email Will Be Hacked ?

 use of ‘easy to guess’ account passwords which never get changed.
 I won’t list them all

-here, but the results are worrying, particularly when it comes to more
+here, but the results of our collective vulnerabilities are worrying, particularly when it comes to the more

 not sufficiently ‘computer savvy’ to realise the dangers.

-One into your account, hackers can usually glean enough info to steal your identity.
+Once into your account, hackers can easily glean enough information to steal your identity.
 According to the Identity

 Theft Resource Center (ITRC), there were 1,291 publicly reported data breaches